lkarsten/mcast2http/README.md

 ## Installation

-For now a simple Makefile will install (and overwrite!) the juicy parts.
-Beware!
+For now a simple Makefile will install (and overwrite) the daemon.

     $ pip install daemon
     $ sudo make install